 Basic members only have the right to observe in working groups.
-How can they submit their comments on a draft standard prior to the Sponsor ballot?
+How can they submit their comments on a draft standard prior to the SA Ballot?

 The working group has the right to determine when to circulate a draft standard for comment to basic members who are observers in the working group.
-Prior to Sponsor balloting, those basic members may submit comments to the chair, who will work with the voting members of the working group to determine a resolution.
+Prior to the SA Ballot, those basic members may submit comments to the chair, who will work with the voting members of the working group to determine a resolution.
 Basic members can only participate in such discussions if they upgrade to advanced membership.

 How can entity working groups bring in specific technical expertise to help create their entity standard?

 Entity working groups may allow individuals to attend meetings to offer specific technical expertise from non-voting positions at up to three entity standards working group meetings per project during the standards development process.
-Further information can be found in the IEEE-SA Standards Board Bylaws, clause 18.104.22.168
+Further information can be found in the IEEE SA Standards Board Bylaws, clause 22.214.171.124

 Does the implementation of this updated entity model mean that the IEEE Standards Association is no longer "open"?

-Yes, as long as full disclosure is made to the working group and to the Sponsor.
+Yes, as long as full disclosure is made to the working group and to the Standards Committee.